aatvel/stellar-burgers/README.md

 # Deployed project

-Open [stellar-burgers-aatvel.vercel.app](http://localhost:3000) to view it in the browser.
+Open [the link](https://stellar-burgers-git-main-aatvel.vercel.app/) to view it in the browser.

 ## Available Scripts